Lobengula: Background

-The Matabele were descendants of a faction of the Zulu people who fled north during the reign of Shaka following the mfecane ("the crushing") or difaqane ("the scattering").
-Shaka's general, Mzilikazi led his followers away from Zulu territory after a falling-out.
-In the late 1830s, they settled in what is now called Matabeleland in western Zimbabwe, but they claimed sovereignty over a much wider area.
+The Matabele were descendants of a faction of the Zulu people who fled Transvaal in South Africa after the Boers invaded the area running away from the English in the Cape Colony.
+Mzilikazi settled in Transvaal after running away from Shaka in KwaZulu-Natal.
+Shaka's military, Mzilikazi led his followers away from Zulu territory after a falling-out.
+In the late 1830s, they settled in Transvaal.
+He was ruthless and he pillaged and slaughtered, Mzilikazi rounded up the strong men and women, turning the men into army recruits and the women into concubines for his warriors, his possessions increasing with his power and prestige, and his followers numbering, in due course, more Sotho youths than Zulu.
+He made himself a king of the Transvaal area.
+Between 1827 and 1832, Mzilikazi built himself three military strongholds.
+The largest was Kungwini, situated at the foot of the Wonderboom Mountains on the Apies River, just north of present day Pretoria.
+Another was Dinaneni, north of the Hartbeespoort Dam, while the third was Hlahlandlela in the territory of the Fokeng near Rustenburg.

 Members of the tribe had a privileged position against outsiders whose lives were subject to the will of the king.
 In return for their privileges, however, the Ndebele people both men and women had to submit to a strict discipline and status within the hierarchy.
 That set out their duties and responsibilities to the rest of society.
 Infringements of any social responsibility were punished with death, subject to the king's seldom-awarded reprieve.
 This tight discipline and loyalty were the secret of the Ndebele's success in dominating their neighbours.